Matt Green (footballer): Salford City

 Lincoln accepted an undisclosed offer from National League club Salford City, and Green signed a two-and-a-half-year contract on 20 December 2018.
-He scored four goals from 21 appearances as Salford reached the Play-Offs, but was sent off in the last match of the season so missed out on the club's promotion to the Football League.
+He scored four goals from 21 appearances as Salford reached the play-Offs, but was sent off in the last match of the season so missed out on the club's promotion to the Football League.
 He left the club at the end of the season.

 Grimsby Town

 On 10 June 2019, Green joined League Two club Grimsby Town on a two-year contract.
 On 25 September, Green scored Grimsby's only goal in a defeat to Chelsea in the third round of the EFL Cup.
-A long ball caught out the Chelsea defence and Green scored with a volley in the 19th minute to make the score 2–1 to Chelsea, who went on to win 7–1.
+A long ball caught out the Chelsea defence and Green scored with a volley in the 19th minute to bring the score back to 2–1, but Grimsby lost the game 7–1.

 Green scored eight goals from 66 appearances in all competitions over two seasons, and was released when his contract expired at the end of the 2020–21 season.